Outdoor Classroom Project

 - Pollinator demonstrations

-On July 17, 2003, Alice Denney donated the land to Stokes Nature Center.
+On July 17, 2003, Alice Denney donated 11 acres of green space to Stokes Nature Center.

 Alice's love of fruit trees prompted her to purchase land in Nibley where she cultivated a small orchard consisting of apricots, apples, and plums.
 Many of which are still in production today.